Bhavitha1002/tpch-query-optimization/README.md

 ## Key finding

 Query **structure** predicts runtime far better than data size.
 Every extreme outlier (Q17, Q20, Q22) shared the same root cause: a correlated subquery being re-evaluated once per outer row, turning an O(n) problem into O(n²) or worse.
-The fix in each case followed the same principle — compute once, reuse many times — via CTEs and derived tables that materialize an aggregate before joining, instead of recalculating it inside a nested loop.
+The fix in each case followed the same principle, compute once, reuse many times, via CTEs and derived tables that materialize an aggregate before joining, instead of recalculating it inside a nested loop.

-This is the difference between "the database is slow" and "the query is slow" — and it's the first thing worth checking before assuming a system needs more hardware.
+This is the difference between "the database is slow" and "the query is slow", and it's the first thing worth checking before assuming a system needs more hardware.

 ## Files

-- [`optimized_queries.sql`](./optimized_queries.sql) — All 22 queries with original vs. rewritten versions and measured runtimes inline
+- [`optimized_queries.sql`](./optimized_queries.sql) - All 22 queries with original vs. rewritten versions and measured runtimes inline
-- [`CS_542_Project_Report.pdf`](./CS_542_Project_Report.pdf) — Full writeup: methodology, related work, structural classification, and choke-point analysis
+- [`CS_542_Project_Report.pdf`](./Project_Report.pdf) - Full writeup: methodology, related work, structural classification, and choke-point analysis

 ## Tools